AvirukBasak/esoteric-assembly/docs/CONTRIBUTE.md

 ### Global variables, macros and types
 1. All `macro`s, `typedef`s and `library headers` (standard or third-party) must be included only in [headers.h](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/src/headers.h).
-2. No library is to be included in other files. [main.c](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/src/main.c) can only have the source and project header files.
+2. No library is to be included in other files. [main.c](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/src/main.c) can only have the project specific header files.
 3. All `global variables` must be defined only in [global.c](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/src/global.c).
 4. Every variable of an inbuilt type must be initialised in [main.c](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/src/main.c) in function `initialize()`.